Yohana21-del/GO2COD_PP_03/README.md

 No Sound on Non-Windows OS: Replace winsound.Beep() with a different sound-playing method, such as playsound, which works on multiple operating systems.
 License
 This project is licensed under the MIT License.

+Acknowledgments
+Thanks to the Python community for making such versatile libraries available for everyone to use!